apoikos/pkg-xmobar/readme.md

 automatically downloaded and installed if you're using cabal install.
 Otherwise, you'll need to install them yourself.

+`with_dbus`
+:    Enables support for DBUS by making xmobar to publish a service on
+     the session bus.
+Requires the [dbus] package.

+`with_threaded`
+:    Uses GHC's threaded runtime.
+Use this option if xmobar enters a
+     high-CPU regime right after starting.

 `with_utf8`
 :    UTF-8 support.
 Requires the [utf8-string] package.